Getting better broadband

 The data for the postcode checker will be updated regularly as the fibre broadband rollout progresses, so look out for changes in the status of your postcode area.

-Businesses and residents groups in rural areas where there is demand for higher speeds via full fibre can also help themselves through the Government’s Gigabit Voucher Scheme for eligible premises to install the gigabit-capable fibre broadband, which is faster and more reliable.
+Businesses and residents groups in rural areas where there is demand for higher speeds via full fibre, can sometimes help themselves through the Government’s Gigabit Broadband Voucher Scheme which helps eligible premises install gigabit-capable fibre broadband as part of a group scheme.
 The scheme is currently on pause for premises in Cambridgeshire, as we are one of the first areas to benefit from Project Gigabit – the government’s national mission to deliver lightning-fast, reliable broadband for everyone in the UK.
-If for any reason your premise is not included in the intervention area you will be able to apply for a gigabit broadband voucher sometime next year, after the procurement has been announced.
+If for any reason your premise is not included in the Project Gigabit intervention area you will be able to apply for the Gigabit Broadband Voucher Scheme sometime later in 2022, after the procurement has been announced.

 Households and businesses with broadband speeds below 10mbps can also request decent connections under the Government’s Universal Services Obligation (USO).